 You need to serve your complaint and a summons on each defendant.
 Keep your other copy of the summons until service is complete.
-Once service is complete, fill out the second page of the summons, the Proof of Service, and file it with the Court.
+Once service is complete, fill out the second page of the summons, entitled "Proof of Service," and file it with the Court.
+That way, you can prove you served each defendant according to the law.